-Syncrude is committed to responsible development and management of the oil sands resource.
-Toward this, we aim to create sustained economic value for our local communities of interest and all Canadians.
-This is achieved through an ongoing focus to improve safety, reliability and environmental performance, and to share the opportunities and benefits generated by our operations.
-Indeed, we recognize we are measured on not just the crude oil we produce, but how well we do it.
+Syncrude is committed to responsible oil sands development.
+Toward this, we aim to create sustained economic value for our local communities and all Canadians.
+This is achieved through strong safety, reliability and environmental performance, and by sharing the opportunities and benefits generated by our operations.
+We recognize we are measured on not just the crude oil we produce, but how well we do it.

 Contributing to the local and Canadian economies

-Syncrude contributed $6.2 billion to the Canadian economy in 2019 – over 40 per cent in the Wood Buffalo region – through the procurement of goods and services, payment of taxes and royalties, and salaries.
-Over the last five years, Syncrude has generated a total economic impact of approximately $26.9 billion.
+Overall expenditures were impacted in 2020 due to the COVID-19 pandemic and the drastic collapse in oil prices in the first half of the year.
+Despite these events, Syncrude still contributed $4.6 billion to the Canadian economy – about $2 billion in the Wood Buffalo region – through the procurement of goods and services, payment of taxes and royalties, and salaries.
+Over the last five years, Syncrude has generated a total economic impact of over $26.9 billion.

-At $3.4 billion, procurement comprised the largest portion of our expenditures.
-This included $602 million with Indigenous businesses – representing 18 per cent of our total annual spend and continuing the upward trend from previous years.
-In total, $1.4 billion was procured from local businesses and suppliers in the Wood Buffalo region, representing 48 per cent of our purchasing for the year.
-An additional $1.5 billion was procured from businesses elsewhere in Alberta and $352 million from the rest of Canada.
+At $2.9 billion, procurement comprised the largest portion of our expenditures.
+This included $672 million with Indigenous businesses – representing 23 per cent of our total annual spend and continuing the upward trend from previous years.
+In total, $1.1 billion was procured from local businesses and suppliers in the Wood Buffalo region, representing 44 per cent of our purchasing for the year.
+An additional $1.5 billion was procured from businesses elsewhere in Alberta and $287 million from other provinces.
 Of our total annual procurement, 96 per cent was spent in Canada.

 Annual Economic Contributions